 Membership in the MWX Triathlon Club is open to all irrespective of your age, ability, or experience.
 You do not need to be an accomplished triathlete, just someone who is interested in participating in triathlons - or just the activities associated with triathlons.
 MWX is a non-profit volunteer organization with low yearly fees supporting the basics and includes these benefits:

-This year's preseason entry Includes a chance at a drawing for a free entry to Pigman 2019 or a chance at a second drawing for a $50 gift certificate to Northtowne Cycling.
-Those registering in the preseason are also eligible for the of "Start of Season" and "Regular Season" drawing.
+This year's preseason entry Includes a chance at a drawing for a free entry to Pigman 2024 or a chance at a second drawing for a $50 gift certificate to Northtowne Cycling.
+Those registering in the preseason are also eligible for the "Start of Season" and "Regular Season" drawing.

 What is triathlon?
 Triathlon is a swim-bike-run race.
 It is one of the fastest growing sports in the country.
 The United States just earned its first olympic medal in triathlon this year at the 2016 Olympics with Gwen Jorgensen’s stellar performance.